M1mmboga/ItemEntryPowerApp/README.md

-# ItemEntryPowerApp
+# GymMeals Tracker App
-This is a 3 screen power app to enter data items.
-It has a home screen, new entry screen and edit screen.
+This app will be customized to track meals.